Optimal Scheduling Control in Fluid Models of General $n\times n$ Input-Queued Switches: Computational Experiments

 ~ ~

-Figure~\ref{fig:comparison} illustrates a representative sample of the total cost over time on $[0,T]$ for the $3\times 3$ input-queued switch fluid model.
+Figure~\ref{fig:comparison} illustrates a representative sample of the total cost over time on $[0,T]$ for the $3\times 3$ input-queued switch fluid model under our optimal control policy and the max-weight scheduling policy.
 The cost coefficients and the initial queue lengths are set to be the same in each of these three experiments.
 We vary the throughput $\kappa$, defined in~\eqref{eq:throughput in simulation}, across the three experiments (i.e., $\kappa = 0.7, 0.9, 0.95$) while fixing the ratio among the arrival rates.
-As observed in the figure, the performance of our optimal Algorithm~\ref{alg:optimal_control} improves in comparison with that of the max-weight scheduling algorithm as the throughput $\kappa$ increases.
+As observed in the figure, the performance of our optimal policy (Algorithm~\ref{alg:optimal_control}) improves in comparison with that of the max-weight scheduling algorithm as the throughput $\kappa$ increases.
 To quantify this performance comparison, we calculate the \emph{relative gap} defined by the difference between the total costs at time $T$ under the two algorithms divided by the total cost at time $T$ of the optimal algorithm.
-The increase in this relative performance gap as the throughput increases ranges from $19\%$ for $\kappa=0.7$, to $35\%$ for $\kappa=0.9$ and $50\%$ for $\kappa=0.95$.
+The growth in this relative performance gap as the throughput increases ranges from $19\%$ for $\kappa=0.7$, to $35\%$ for $\kappa=0.9$ and $50\%$ for $\kappa=0.95$.

-Figure~\ref{fig:histogram} illustrates a representative sample of the relative performance gap results for various combinations of costs, initial state, and arrival rates under a fixed throughput of $\kappa=0.9$.
-As observed in the figure, the distribution of the relative performance gap demonstrates improved performance of at least $10\%$, in most cases, under Algorithm~\ref{alg:optimal_control} in comparison with the max-weight scheduling.
+Figure~\ref{fig:histogram} illustrates a representative sample of the corresponding relative performance gap results for various combinations of costs, initial state, and arrival rates under a fixed throughput of $\kappa=0.9$.
+We observe that the distribution of the relative gap demonstrates improved performance of at least $10\%$, in most cases, under Algorithm~\ref{alg:optimal_control} in comparison with the max-weight scheduling.
 The sample average of the relative performance gap is around $20\%$.